Jackalope: In popular culture

 Jackalopes have appeared in movies and on television.
 In the 1990s, a jackalope named "Jack Ching Bada Bing" was a recurring character in a series of sketches on the television shows America's Funniest Home Videos and America's Funniest People.
 The show's host, Dave Coulier, voiced the rascally hybrid.
 In 2003, Pixar featured a jackalope in the short animation Boundin'.
 The jackalope gave helpful advice to a lamb who was feeling sad after being shorn.
+In the Star Trek universe, the "bunnicorn" of Planet Nepenthe resembles a jackalope, and can be briefly seen in the seventh episode of Star Trek: Picard season one, released in 2020.

 Jackalopes have appeared in video games.
 In Red Dead Redemption, the player is able to hunt and skin jackalopes.
-In Redneck Rampage, jackalopes, including one the size of a bus, are enemies.
 Jackalopes are part of the action in Guild Wars 2.

 A low-budget jackalope mockumentary, Stagbunny, aired in Casper and Douglas in 2006.
 The movie included interviews with the owner of a Douglas sporting goods store who claimed to harbor a live jackalope on his premises and with a paleontologist who explained the natural history of the jackalope and its place in the fossil record.

 Beginning in 1997, the Central Hockey League included a team called the Odessa Jackalopes.
 The team joined the South Division of the North American Hockey League before the 2011–12 season.
 An Odessa sports writer expressed concern about the team's name, which he found insufficiently intimidating and which sounded like "something you might eat for breakfast."

 Jackalope Brewing Company, the first commercial brewery in Tennessee founded by women, opened in Nashville in 2011.
 Its craft beers include Thunder Ann, Sarka, Fennario, Bearwalker, and Lovebird.

-Some people claimed that the jackelope was first encountered by John Colter.
+The 2020 Japanese web series MILGRAM by DECO*27 and Takuya Yamanaka features a talking jackalope, simply named Jackalope, who serves as a sort of host and narrator figure parallel with the viewer insert character Es.